grantwinney/hide-comments-everywhere/README.md

 ## How does it work?

-This extension checks whether comments should be disabled for the current URL, and is triggered when the page is first loaded or the URL changes (i.e. you click a link).

-1. First, it checks the [sites.json](https://github.com/grantwinney/hide-comments-everywhere/blob/master/sites/sites.json) file for known DOM elements that contain comments on the current URL.
-2. Then it sees if you've chosen to exclude the current URL (the whitelist on the Options page under Filters).
-3. It injects a CSS stylesheet into the page that sets display style to "none" for comments (and anything related, like comment counters).

-The allowed (whitelisted) sites are ones you define on the Options page.
-Specify a list of URLs as [regex patterns](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Regular_Expressions), one per line, that should display comments all the time (the extension is effectively disabled for those URLs).
-Your list of allowed sites uses synchronized storage, so it should be available on any machine you've installed the extension on and are logged into.

-- You can quickly add the URL of the current page by opening the extension popup (click the icon in the toolbar), and then selecting a URL (or entering a custom one) and pressing the "Allow" button.
-Note that, unlike the "options" page, these URLs are entered normally and not as regular expressions.
-- **Note:** There's also a hard-coded whitelist, although I don't anticipate adding very many sites to it.
-One I added is GitHub, for which it's unlikely anyone would want to hide comments.
-There are issues with their DOM that cause legit sections of the site to be hidden.
+This addon checks whether it should allow or block comments for a website, based on a combination of [sites in a list](https://github.com/grantwinney/hide-comments-everywhere/blob/master/sites/sites.json), sites you've chosen to allow comments on, as well as a personal whitelist (always allow comments) and blacklist (always block comments) that you can define on the Options page.

-Click on the icon in the toolbar and press the large "toggle" button to temporarily toggle enabling/disabling the extension for a single tab, in order to hide or display comments.
-Click it again to toggle it back.
-Reloading the page will cause it to follow the same rules as above, looking first at blocked sites and then your personal allowed sites.
+Click on the icon in the toolbar and press the "toggle" button to toggle enabling/disabling (temporarily, if you choose) the comments on a single domain.

+Your personal lists and other settings use synchronized storage, so they should be available on any machine you've installed the extension on and have logged into the same account with.

 ## Permissions